ROCm/gpufort/README.md

 ### Key ingredient: pyparsing grammars and parse actions

-The fundamental ingredient of `gpufort` is its pyparsing grammar that (currently) covers a subset of the Fortran language that plays a role in computations.
+The fundamental ingredient of GPUFORT is its pyparsing grammar that (currently) covers a subset of the Fortran language that plays a role in computations.
 This grammar is extended by additional grammar that describes the structure of CUDA Fortran and OpenACC directives.